KFH (AM): KFH

 On August 30, 2004, KFH moved from AM 1330 to AM 1240; concurrently, the KNSS call sign and format moved from AM 1240 to AM 1330.
 The reason for this was signal strength; 1330 has a better signal, at 5,000 watts, while 1240 broadcast at 1,000 watts full time.
 As a result, 1240 inherited the legacy of one of the oldest stations in Kansas; KFH signed on in 1922 as WEAH and became KFH in 1925.

 After the frequency swap, KFH continued with a hot talk format, carrying shows such as Don & Mike and Loveline.
 It shifted back to a more mainstream talk format in 2006.
 On May 9, 2011, KFH changed its format to all-sports, affiliating with ESPN Radio.
 Programming was also simulcast on 98.7 FM, also owned by Entercom.
 It switched its call sign to KFH-FM, giving sports listeners the option to hear sports talk and play by play on either AM or FM.

 New studios and new FM station

 In early 2015, Entercom moved its Wichita radio stations to the Ruffin Building at 9111 East Douglas.
 It was formerly the Pizza Hut corporate headquarters.

 KFH gave up its 50,000 watt FM simulcast on October 12, 2016, as KFH-FM became KNSS-FM, simulcasting the talk programming on KNSS.
 Entercom moved KFH's programming to a 250 watt FM translator station, K248CY (97.5 FM).

+KFH aired Kansas City Chiefs football and University of Kansas Jayhawks football and men's basketball games until Chiefs games moved to their current Wichita affiliates KNSS (AM) and KNSS-FM in 2017 and Jayhawks games moved to their current affiliate KKGQ in 2021.